a350ismyfavouriteplane/extract-from-em-public/README.md

 5. For tasks and subtasks with associated steps, but with task / task title and subtask / subtask title merged for readability (bad for copy-pasting):
    - `python main.py <folder name> -t -s -m`
-   - `python main.py <folder name> --tasks --steps --merge`
+   - `python main.py <folder name> --tasks --steps --merge` *It is generally advisable to use only `--tasks --steps` if there is no need for merged steps because info can be lost.*

 ### For debugging:
 6. For intermediate dataframes to be printed (e.g. while extracting tasks and steps):